xvferdy/beginner-portfolio/README.md

 # beginner-portfolio

 > ℹ️ **Note**<br>
-> _So I have not been code for 7 month and guess what.., when I want to make an application with **Reactjs** I don't even know how to import a things.
+> _So I have not been code for 7 months and guess what.., when I want to make an application with **ReactJS** I don't even know how to import a things.
 LOL_

 > _This website inspired by_ 🚀 [***Hendra Agil***](https://hendraaagil.space/)